About

 Access over gatekeeping.

-Real claims are locked behind privacy law, licensing, and six-figure cost.
-We price and license so individuals and small teams can actually use this — not just the institutions that already could.
+Real claims sit behind privacy law, licensing, and six-figure cost.
+I price it so a small team can use it, not just the institutions that already could.

 Lived experience

-We've sat on every side of this — calibrating models, waiting on data deals, and shipping without the data we needed.
-We're building the thing we kept wishing existed.
+I've calibrated models, waited on data deals, and shipped without the data I needed.
+This is the thing I kept wishing existed.

 Why now

-Meanwhile, healthcare's data-access bottleneck has only tightened.
-The gap between who needs healthcare data and who can get it keeps widening.
+Meanwhile the data-access problem keeps getting worse.
+The gap between who needs healthcare data and who can get it widens every year.

 Get in touch

-We're especially keen for feedback from actuaries, data scientists, and builders — the people who'll poke holes in the data and tell us where it falls short.
-Reach us at hello@verisimhealth.com.
+I especially want to hear from actuaries, data scientists, and anyone building on this, the people who'll poke holes in it and tell me where it falls short.
+Reach me at hello@verisimhealth.com.